Kasu Mela Kasu: Cast

-Release
+Reception

 The Times of India gave the film a rating of one out of five stars and wrote that "Going by the primitive filmmaking and storytelling in this film, it feels quite a meta statement!".
 The New Indian Express wrote that "Throughout its painfully long runtime of 130 minutes, this KS Palani-directorial fails to evoke as much as a grin".
+Maalai Malar, however, reviewed the film more positively.